JonasWanke/data_size/README.md

-🔟 Customizable byte size formatting & parsing for interfacing with the user
+🔟 Customizable data size (bit & byte) formatting for interfacing with the user